miekg/dns/README.markdown

 Goals:
 * KISS;
-* Symmetric API: client and server side should be similar;
+* Symmetric API: client and server side should be very similar;
 * Small API;
 * If its easy to code in Go, don't make a function for it.